thorpej/nabud/README.md

 and then launch Xcode to perform the "first launch" task that takes care of setting up the command-line tools that nabud uses to build.

+### Building on Cygwin

+Building on Cygwin is a little more complicated.
+In addition to the basic toolchain (gcc-core, binutils, make), you need to ensure you've installed the libssl-devel and libreadline-devel packages (make sure they match the versions of the run-time packages that are installed).

 ## Configuring and running nabud

 nabud understands the following command line options: